CarVac/3dPrintingGuide/Extrusion/Hotends.md

 The three common materials in use are aluminum, copper, and non-stainless steel.

 Aluminum is inexpensive and lightweight with good thermal conductivity, but it has a low maximum service temperature, low hardness, and a high CTE of 23 microstrain per degree C.
+**Be careful when operating aluminum above 270°C, as its strength drops off dramatically and hot tightening at E3D's recommended torque specs (2 Nm) can strip the threads.**

 Copper has great thermal conductivity and enough maximum service temperature for any filament, but it has a high density, is expensive, and doesn't have great hardness.
 Its CTE is 17 microstrain per degree C, which is similar to that of brass nozzles and obviously the same as copper nozzles.